rust-lang/rfcs/text/0550-macro-future-proofing.md

 - `FOLLOW(item)` = any token
 - `FOLLOW(meta)` = any token

-(Note that close delimiters are valid following any NT.)
+(Note that open and close delimiters are valid following any NT.)

 # Drawbacks